Pedro Alcántara Herrán: Military career

 He enlisted in the revolutionary army of General Simón Bolívar as a teenager.
-He fought in several battles, and in the battle of Cuchilla del Tambo he was captured by the Spanish forces.
+He fought in several battles, and in the Battle of Cuchilla del Tambo he was captured by the Spanish forces.
 He was court-martialed and sentenced to death by the military court.
 His death sentence was commuted in exchange for serving in the Spanish Army, which he did for five years.
 Later, he escaped and rejoined the revolutionary army of General Antonio José de Sucre with the rank of captain.

 He joined the armies of the southern campaigns in Nueva Granada and Perú.
 He fought at the battles of Bomboná (April 7, 1822), Junín (August 6, 1824), and Ayacucho (December 9, 1824).
 Bolívar promoted him to the rank of General in 1828.
-Later, he was commissioned as Military Chief of the province of Panamá.
+Later, he was commissioned as Military Chief of the province of Panama.

 In 1839, Herrán defended the government of José Ignacio de Márquez against the revolt of General José María Obando, due to the administration’s closure of the Catholic convents in the city of Pasto.
 This victory propelled him to the political arena and he was nominated as presidential candidate by Márquez.